alirezahsni98/eu-crop-yield-analysis/README.md

 ## Motivation

 Sustainable biomass production is essential for the EU Green Deal and the European Bioeconomy Strategy.
-This project investigates how crop yields and land use have evolved across six major EU agricultural producers (Germany, France, Italy, Spain, Portugal, and the Netherlands) over three decades.
+This project investigates how crop yields and land use have evolved across six EU agricultural producers (Germany, France, Italy, Spain, Portugal, and the Netherlands) over three decades.
 The analysis aims to identify which countries have achieved productivity gains without expanding their agricultural land, and whether the historical yield gap between Northern and Southern producers has narrowed over time.

 ## Research Questions